firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 ### Hook the bridge to The Things Network application

-This is the penultimate step to make data flow.
+We are on the final couple of steps to making data flow seemlessly from The Things Network to Azure IoT Central.
 Return to your TTN application and go to the "Integrations" tab.
 Click the "+ add integration" button and select the "HTTP Integration".
 In the URL paste in the URL of your Azure function we just edited, and change the Method to "POST".
 Click "Save" and you have connected your Things Network application to Azure IoT central.
-Each time a payload comes into The Things Network it will be forwarded to Azure IoT Central.
-The first time a device is new device comes online and sends data IoT Central will recognize that the device is new and create a new device for your in IoT Central application.
+Each time a payload comes into The Things Network it will be forwarded to your Azure IoT Central application.
+The first time a new device comes online and sends data your IoT Central application the system recognizes that the device is new and creates a new device for your in IoT Central application.
 Return to your IoT Central application and click on the "Device Explorer" icon on the left hand side of the window.
-Now click "Unassociated devices" and you should see your device listed, if you do not see your device click the devices button or give it a shake so it sends some data and then refresh browser.
+Now click "Unassociated devices" and you should see your device listed, if you do not see your device click the devices button or give it a shake so it sends some data and then refresh the browser (never hurts to refresh the browser to be sure).
 Once the device shows up click the checkbox next to it and then the "Associate" icon on the toolbar.

 ![Azure IoT Central device association](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/associate.png)

 We need to tell IoT Central what template to associate with this device so in the popup dialog select the device template you created earlier from the dropdown box and click "Associate".
 Azure IoT Central will then create the device and associate it with the device template and it will disappear from the unassociated devices list.

-Click the template name you created earlier in the left hand rail and you should see the device listed below the simulated device.
+Click the template name you created earlier in the left hand rail and you should see the new device listed below the simulated device.
 If you click on the device you should start to see data on the graph after a minute or so.

 ![Azure IoT Central data flowing](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/data-flowing.png)

 ## Troubleshooting

-There could be an error in several places as we are making three pieces of software interact.
-Here is my debugging work flow from device to IoT Central.
+There could be issues and errors in several places since we are making three pieces of software interact.
+Here is my debugging work flow from device to Azure IoT Central.

 1. Is the data being sent from the device.
 Open up the Serial Monitor in the Arduino IDE (baud rate:57600) and make sure that when you click the button data gets sent, the device may have gone inactive after a period of time to save battery.
-You should see something similar to below.
+You should see something similar to the below output.
 If you do not see data flowing then recompile the code and upload to the device and check that the right device type and port are selected.

     ```
     -- SEND: BUTTON (duration:  299ms)